-Chris specialises in regulatory compliance and risk, particularly in the fields of strategic compliance, bribery & corruption, modern slavery and sanctions.
+Chris is a global compliance lawyer specialising in bribery & corruption, modern slavery and sanctions.

 Helping you succeed in tomorrow's world